👉 In a standard migration, these changes are rolled out in phases.

 Migration executed with minimal disruption despite simultaneous changes

-Improved: crawl efficiency, indexation quality, structural clarity
+Improved crawl efficiency, indexation quality, and structural clarity

 A stable system during a period of high change